pudly/schmopera-hugo/content/articles/the-met-s-at-home-gala.md

 * ildar abdrazakov is fun
 * picking rep - it's like performing for an opera pub - not everything reads the way you hope/think
 * ARC is cute, slightly annoying/ON - who's the bust behind him??
+* what do we learn?
+Opera singers are intense!
+And very different as individuals, some dorky, some nervous about the new medium, some relishing it
 *